aurora-website/website_v1/README.md

 ### Translations

-The way translated pages work here is by using submodules in git.
+The way translated pages work here is (will be) by using submodules in git.
 This allows a repository to exist within a repository, meaning we can have many content repositories in different languages without having to edit most of the main repo itself.
 Please read [this](https://gist.github.com/gitaarik/8735255) very well explained git gist on Git Submodules.

 Every translation repo is assigned to a team, consisting of members who maintain the repo and check the content regularly.
 All changes must correspond with this parent repo.